tmpfs/prism/doc/components.md

 #### Default Styles

-You can use `styleOptions` to override the default style behaviour (looking up a style declaration by class name) and supply alternative default styles.
+You can use `defaultStyles` to extend the default style behaviour (looking up a style declaration by class name) and supply default styles that are applied *before* the class level style.

 ```javascript
 static styleOptions = ({styleSheet}) => {